-NCC, more stringent controls on rubber expansion have been implemented in NCC.
-Nationwide rubber expansion has slowed considerably; between 2012-2013 the rubbers increased 40,900 ha nationally; in 2013-2014 this increased 20,100 ha; and an rubber area of 2,500 ha had dropped between 2014-2016 (GSO 2017).
-In the NCC rubber area of 17,218 ha was expanded during 2015-2016 and a decreased area of 392 ha was recorded for 2015-2016 (Provincial statistical Books 2017).
+missions to assess the conversion of forests to rubber plantations in some provinces.
+With Instruction 1685/CT-TTg the focus was initially on the Central Highlands.
+Other provinces, to a certain extent, continued to allow forest conversion, including the NCC.
+However, with the greater recognition of the problem in the NCC, more stringent controls on rubber expansion have been implemented in NCC.
+Nationwide rubber expansion has slowed considerably; between 2012-2013 rubber increased 40,900 ha nationally; in 2013-2014 this increased 20,100 ha; and the rubber area reduced by 2,500 ha between 2014-2016 (GSO 2017).
+In the NCC a rubber area expansion of 17,218 ha was recorded during 2015-2016 and a decrease in area of 392 ha was recorded for 2015-2016 (Provincial statistical Books 2017).
 It has become increasingly difficult for provinces to expand rubber production.